Living in Denmark

 Leisure activities

-Denmark is a country with many clubs and associations, so if you have a free time activity, we will have the right club for you.
+Denmark is a country with many clubs and associations, so if you have a hobby, we’re likely to have the right club for you.

 Clubs and associations in and around Aarhus

-International Community would like to help you find a club or association matching your interests.
-Fill out this short questionnaire and International Community will forward information on relevant clubs and associations in and around Aarhus.
+International Community can help you find a club or association that matches your interests.
+Fill in this short questionnaire and International Community will forward your information on to relevant clubs and associations in and around Aarhus.

 • 10 reasons to join a club